emmt/TiPi/README.md

 TiPi
 ====

-TiPi is a Java Toolkit for Inverse Problems and Imaging
+TiPi is a Java Toolkit for Inverse Problems and Imaging developed by the MiTiV project <http://mitiv.univ-lyon1.fr/>